top of page

 The Beach Deck

 When you fancy a break from 'self catering', why not dine alfresco on the Beach Deck's terrace overlooking the beach.
-The 'full English' is excellent and there are a wide range of teas, coffee and cakes available throughout the day.
+The 'full English' is excellent and there are a wide range of teas, coffees and cakes available throughout the day.
 For lunch and evening meals choose from sandwiches and salads, gourmet burgers, fresh fish or even a juicy steak.
 They promote "great views, great food and great times", we couldn't agree more!

 6 Minutes Walk from Beachside